hapax/hapax.github.io/research.md

 goes on inside a black hole? and what is spacetime anyway?
 But as we twiddle knobs in the correspondence, we end up getting new and surprising insights into *classical* gravity.
-And because it's easier to do calculations in classical gravity than quantum mechanics, we can use AdS/CFT to sneakily do our quantum homework!
+And because classical gravity calculations are easier than quantum ones, we can use AdS/CFT to sneakily do our quantum mechanics homework!

 AdS/CFT is still far from understood.
 At the moment, I'm focused on two related questions: